 - Consumption of large amounts of food or eating to the point of discomfort

-All mental health conditions are caused by a complex interaction of biological, psychological, and environmental factors.
+All eating disorders are caused by a complex interaction of biological, psychological, and environmental factors.
+Some people with bulimia have obsesophobia (a fear of gaining weight), but not all.
 No singular factor causes bulimia, but some factors do increase a person’s risk of developing the disorder.

 Some of the social and environmental risk factors for bulimia include:3